 A. No. Per our grant eligibility guidelines, we do not fund stand-alone sponsorships or events.

 Q. If we have a BSCF grant, can we apply for a different BSCF grant?

-A. You may apply for multiple grants if the proposals are for two distinct projects.
+A. Organizations may apply for multiple grants if the proposals are for two distinct projects.
 We also consider project support grants from current core support grantees.

 Q. How much money does the Foundation award each year?

 A. Annual amounts vary year to year.
-In 2010, the Foundation awarded over $22 million to nonprofit organizations and educational institutions throughout California.
+In 2015, the Foundation awarded more than $30 million to nonprofit organizations, initiatives, and educational institutions throughout California.

 Q. Where does the Foundation’s money come from?